demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

 }
 ```

-As a first step towards wiring up the user signup result, we need to use the pattern matching on the result instead of using the `either` function.
+As a first step towards wiring up the user signup result, we need to use the pattern matching on the validation result instead of using the `either` function.

 ```fsharp
 let handleUserSignup ctx = async {